-But one day when I walked in, she made an open comment about how intolerable I was, and how much I smelled.
+One day when I walked in, she made an open comment about how intolerable I was and how much I smelled.
 It was the public shame that did it.
-The embarrassment that rushed through me, as the whole class looked at me and laughed.
+The embarrassment that rushed through me as the whole class looked at me and laughed.
 In a rush of haste and a lack of logic, I hit her.

 I didn’t tell my mom.
-I didn’t want to disappoint her, or put additional pressure on her to find a way to feed me.
-We had already had to give up my sister, because we couldn’t afford both of us.
+I didn’t want to disappoint her or put additional pressure on her to find a way to feed me.
+We already had given up my sister because she couldn’t afford both of us.
 I was worried about what would happen to me if she found out.

-At lunchtime I would steal food from workers at a nearby construction site, or sometimes from the general store.
-And after school I would be waiting in the woods outside the school, as the kids came pouring out of the building, I would quickly go from one to the other, asking if I could go to their house and play, hoping to get in on some after-school snacks.
-I undoubtedly came across as such an obnoxious mooch, but I had to be resourceful.
+At lunchtime, I would steal food from workers at a nearby construction site or sometimes from the general store.
+After school I would be waiting in the woods outside the school.
+As the kids came pouring out of the building, I would quickly go from one to the other, asking if I could go to their house and play, hoping to get in on some after-school snacks.
+I undoubtedly came across as an obnoxious mooch, but I had to be resourceful.

 The night she didn’t come home

 My sister had gone to live with my grandma.
-So now it was just my mom and I. But these were not the normal happy times together.
+So now it was just my mom and me.
+But these were not the normal happy times together.
 She was very stressed.
-All we had was this little trailer, but we had no food, or water, or electricity to keep us warm at night, and we were constantly and uncomfortably hungry, so she started traveling.
+All we had was our little trailer, but we had no food, water, or electricity to keep us warm at night.
+We were constantly and uncomfortably hungry, so she started traveling.

-But this alone was different, because I would come home from a day alone, and would still be alone.
-This alone was different because it was a dark, cold, small trailer, with thin walls, and at night, huddled under as many blankets and coverings as I could find, I would sit with an empty stomach and listen to the sounds outside, and try to be brave.
-This alone felt different, it felt more… alone.
+But this “alone” was different, because I would come home from a day alone and would still be alone.
+This “alone” was different because it was a dark, cold, small trailer, with thin walls.
+At night, huddled under as many blankets and coverings as I could find, I would sit with an empty stomach and listen to the sounds outside, trying to be brave.
+This “alone” felt different; it felt more… alone.

 Hope got me through.
 And as long as those nights were, eventually, she would always come home when she said she would.